dbbrandt/zype-cms/README.md

 ####Fae CMS
 The Fae CMS provides the framework for any administration, user setup and static page content management.
 In addition to an admin namespace where all the admin models and controllers are placed, we add a static_pages_controller to manage the static  pages and navigation for the Zype-cms.

+####Tools
+1. This app uses Slim templating in palce of the default Erb.
+2. For testing, Rspec is used along with factory-girl, faker and database_cleaner to make it easy!
+3. Capistrano is added and configured for deploying.

 ####What you need to get started